marcelopalacioabreu/UnrealFPS/README.md

 ### CSUN Spring 2018
 •	Final project for both Advanced Computer Graphics and Artificial Intelligence courses.
 •	A complete prototype level built with Unreal Engine’s FPS template.
 Supports both first-person and third-person perspectives and implements standard controls and shooting mechanics.
 The enemy AI incorporates target points for following patrol routes and AI perception for recognizing and engaging the player.
 •	Designed using Infinity Blade: Grasslands and default Unreal 3D models.
+The theme is a desolate fortress, ambiguously ravaged over time, which has become the base for artificially intelligent beings.
 ## Images
 ### First Person
 <a href="https://drive.google.com/uc?export=view&id=1jg7muArHGFjFLIZsUHFWNB2-kl-anded"><img src="https://drive.google.com/uc?export=view&id=1jg7muArHGFjFLIZsUHFWNB2-kl-anded" style="width: 500px; max-width: 100%; height: auto" title="Click for the larger version." /></a>